 The European Commission has adopted on 22 November 2016 an initiative to improve the economic and regulatory situation for startups and scaleups.
 With this research study we are practicing bottom-up evidence based policy making and inviting all European founders and managers of startups to make their voice heard and to actively contribute and shape the European Startup Ecosystem.
 The goal of the EU Startup Monitor is the collection and analysis of inputs to be able to act based on this monitoring of the startup environment, and the discovered country specific and common challenges of the startup and scaleup landscape.

-We have closed the data collection for 2018 and are currently analysing your inputs.
+We have closed the data collection for 2018.
 Thank you for the tremendous support from founders all over Europe.
-We look forward to presenting the results.
-The full report will be freely available for download on this website.
-In the meantime please feel free to reach out to the team for any questions or comments using our contact option at the bottom of this page.
+Feel free to reach out to the team for any questions or comments using our contact option at the bottom of this page.
 The data for the EU Startup Monitor 2018 was collected from February-May 2018 with an online survey directly targeted at founders and C-level employees of start-ups, in cooperation with many practitioner supporters, start-up associations and a variety of ecosystem stakeholders.
 All EU Member States were encouraged to participate and sufficient data was generated for 18 countries, so that the results present a comprehensive overview of the current startup landscape.
 The term ‘startup’ for this research has been defined as follows by:

 The EU Startup Monitor is being executed by a team of researchers consisting of Prof. Dr. René Mauer and M.Sc Lisa Steigertahl.
 Both are associated with the ESCP Europe, the world’s oldest business school and French Grand École.
 Prof. Mauer holds the Chair for Entrepreneurship and Innovation at ESCP Europe, Berlin Campus, his areas of expertise include entrepreneurship, startups and growth management.
 Mrs. Steigertahl has a track record for academic studies in the field of entrepreneurship and as the former CEO of the European Startup Network an extraordinary reach into national startup ecosystems across Europe.